Dental Volunteer Project in Costa Rica - San José

 When you arrive, you will be greeted at the airport by a member of the local team and taken to the volunteer accommodation in San José.
 This is included in your Program Fee.

 We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.
-If you are travelling in Costa Rica prior to your program, the local team will pick you up at your San José accommodation the day before your orientation.
+If you are traveling in Costa Rica prior to your program, the local team will pick you up at your San José accommodation the day before your orientation.

 Your check out is at 11am on the last Saturday of your program.